PeterYaoNYU/DOM_Byzantine/README.md

+## Notes and Questions Peter(DOM_BFT implementation):
+1. the client is not doing enough?
+Where does it decide that 3f + 1 have been received, or whether 2f+1 is received, and a further round of notification (local commit) is needed?
+So far I did not see it.
+2. The worker thread is not doing enough?
+Right now, send out execute messages, and set committed (set local commit at the txn mananger responsible for this specific txn).
+It does not send out prepare messages anymore.
+Why txn_manager can be concurrent.
+Why multiple threads can access the same txn mananger?
+3. The relationship between workload and txn mananger
+4. the busy in the workqueue class is essentially useless.
+5. One work queue, one new txn queue, multiple execution queue, one checkpoint queue.

 # ResilientDB: A High-throughput yielding Permissioned Blockchain Fabric.

 ### ResilientDB aims at *Making Permissioned Blockchain Systems Fast Again*.
 ResilientDB makes *system-centric* design decisions by adopting a *multi-thread architecture* that encompasses *deep-pipelines*.
 Further, we *separate* the ordering of client transactions from their execution, which allows us to perform *out-of-order processing of messages*.